 Sheet Metal Northwest Anti-Drug Program (SNAP)

-Statement on recent Marijuana Legalization Ballot Initiative I-502 by Inland Northwest SNAP Trustees Local #55 – Word doc)
+- Statement on recent Marijuana Legalization Ballot Initiative I-502 by Inland Northwest SNAP Trustees Local #55 – PDF)

 If you are a Designated Employer Representative you can find out if a worker is O.K. to Work by clicking on the green ROSTER MANAGEMENT-DRUG TEST RESULTS button on the top right of this screen.
 Random selections are located there also.